Amber Lynn: Early life

 Amber Lynn was born Laura Lynn Allen in Orange, California, the youngest daughter of a retired Air Force officer.
 She has four brothers and an older sister who died at the age of two from an undetected heart defect.
 One of her brothers was the late porn actor Buck Adams.
 When Lynn was three, her parents divorced after it was discovered her father had a family with another woman.
 Shortly after, Lynn's mother suffered a nervous breakdown, and Lynn was placed in foster care, where she was physically abused.
 She was reunited with her mother when she was seven.
 Shortly after, the two of them were involved in a car accident on the interstate; Lynn was thrown clear of the car and her mother died at the scene.

 Lynn and her brothers were placed with her father and his new family; in total there were eight boys and Lynn in the house.
 When Lynn was eleven, her father died of alcoholism and heart failure.
-As a teenager, Lynn self-described her change as going from "pudgy, kind of buck-toothed" tomboy to having a "rockin' little body".
+As a teenager, Lynn described her change as going from "pudgy, kind of buck-toothed" tomboy to having a "rockin' little body".
 She started doing fitness modeling, bikini modeling, and hot body contests.
 She eventually relocated to Hollywood and became a regular at the clubs on the Sunset Strip.